adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

 UPDATE 1: So... the first server got hugged to death at 4am in the morning.
 Thank you...?
 I've spin up a general instance (instead of a micro) to handle the load.

+UPDATE 2: Day 2, server ran out of storage space, also added new sharable features :)

 ---